 Paternity leave, either way, is a measly 10 days in France, but that has been bumped up to 4 weeks.
 I suppose it is better than nothing.

 The 16 weeks are allocated across the months, with the mandatory stoppage at 6 weeks before the due date.
 You could push it to 3 weeks before the birth so that you have more weeks after delivery, but your doctor has to sign off on this.

 A lot of people, however, take two extra weeks earlier called congé pathologique which are fully paid and don’t count towards your allocation of 16 weeks.
-This is especially true in Paris, where people have long commute times on public transportation and you don’t want to be 9 months pregnant taking the metro.
+This is especially true if you are living in Paris, where people have long commute times on public transportation and you don’t want to be 9 months pregnant taking the metro.

 5. Doctor check-ups